isomerpages/mlaw-corp/_covid19/02-B-FAQ-lease-licence.md

 * [here](../rental-relief-framework-for-smes) for a summary of the rental relief framework.
 * [here](../faq/rental-relief) for the FAQs.

-<u>Important Note</u>: The Ministry of Law intends to extend the prescribed period for leases and licences of non-residential propertyfrom 19 October 2020 to 19 November 2020.
+<a name="19Novnote"><u>Important Note</u><a>: The Ministry of Law intends to extend the prescribed period for leases and licences of non-residential propertyfrom 19 October 2020 to 19 November 2020.
 Parties are encouraged to use the extended prescribed period to reach a long term mutually accepable solution to their contractual disputes that arose because of COVID-19.
 Please refer to this [press release](news/press-releases/extension-of-relief-periods-under-the-covid-19-temporary-measures-act-for-specified-categories-of-contracts) for more information.

 #### General FAQs ####
 **1. Does the Act cover residential leases and licences?**